Arthur Oakley Coltman

 Arthur Oakley Coltman (A.O.
 Coltman) (1894, Edmonton, Middlesex – 1961, Cuckfield, Sussex) was an English architect practising in Malaya for 32 years where he worked as manager of the architecture firm Booty Edwards & Partners.
 He arrived in Malaya in 1925 and retired in 1957.

 Early life

 He was on active service during the First World War before working in the Transvaal, and was officially listed as an absentee member of the Transvaal Provincial Institute of Architects from about 1931 to 1938.

 He was responsible for many of Kuala Lumpur's greatest Art Deco structures, including the Clock Tower, OCBC Building, and Oriental Building.
-He also designed the Anglo-Oriental Building near Merdeka Square, which is now known as Wisma Ekran; the Lee Rubber Building, on Jalan Tun H. S. Lee; the Rubber Research Institute, on Jalan Ampang; and the Odeon Cinema, on Jalan Tuanku Abdul Rahman.
+He also designed the Anglo-Oriental Building near Merdeka Square, which is now known as Wisma Ekran; the Kwong Yik Bank Headquarters and Lee Rubber Building, both on Jalan Tun H. S. Lee; the Rubber Research Institute, on Jalan Ampang; and the Odeon Cinema, on Jalan Tuanku Abdul Rahman.

 Coltman died in Sussex, England at the age of 67 in 1961.